 - Once you know the most popular keywords, place them at the front of your page titles, summaries and headings.
 This positioning will make your content more visible to search engines and more helpful to users.

 For example: “Health and safety regulations for the hospitality industry” can be rewritten to “Hospitality industry: Health and safety regulations.”

 Your title should be 70 characters or fewer (including spaces).
 You can use more than 70 characters if it’s essential for making the title clear or unique, but do not do this routinely because:

 - Google cuts off the rest of the title after 70 characters

 - your title will be translated into French which will add more characters

 If you must have a long title, break it up by using a colon: Smaller chunks of text are easier to scan.

-“Local food strategy for Yukon: Encouraging the production and consumption of Yukon-grown food” works better than “Encouraging the production and consumption of Yukon-grown food local food strategy for Yukon.”
+“Local food strategy for Yukon: Encouraging the production and consumption of Yukon-grown food” works better than “Encouraging the production and consumption of Yukon-grown food local food strategy for the Yukon.”

 Make your titles clear and descriptive

 When writing a title consider if it makes sense: